wbamberg/bootbonnet/src/posts/yucatán.md

 Tejon Rojo was full of lovely stuff and an equally lovely man working there who was happy to chat.
 I bought a t-shirt featuring a Turquoise-Browed Mot-Mot, and he told us a strange story about trying to rescue a lot of baby spiders of a deadly variety, without getting bitten.

 By that time it was HOT so we went to look for some lunch at Ramiro Cochina, which was nice, but not child-friendly food.
 Afterwards, we went back to the hotel and the children wallowed in the pool for a few hours.
-Then we went out for pizza, then to the Noche Mexicana.
+Then we went out for pizza, where my pizza took ages to come, then as soon as it did, the AC dumped a load of water all over it.
+The man was extremely apologetic.
+Afterwards we went to the Noche Mexicana, for some dancing and singing (that is, watching other people dancing and singing).

 ## Sunday